-Beaches & Cream is an inexpensive table service restaurant themed as an old-fashioned soda shop at Walt Disney World’s Beach Club Resort.
-This review features some food photos, thoughts on the ambiance, and our take on whether it’s worth a stop here during your Walt Disney World vacation.
-We’ve long proclaimed the virtues of Beaches & Cream Soda Shop, but we decided to overhaul this review with new info and thoughts as of our latest visit in 2016.
+Beaches & Cream is a budget table service restaurant and ice cream dining spot themed as an old-fashioned soda shop at Walt Disney World’s Beach Club Resort.
+This review features some food & sundae photos, thoughts on the ambiance, and our take on whether it’s worth a stop here.
+(Updated October 3, 2019.)

-First up is ambiance.
-There’s not much to Beaches & Cream on this front.
-It’s a simple soda shop, styled with pastel tiles, and a vintage look that gives it an old-fashioned charm.
+In terms of ambiance, Beaches & Cream is a deceptively simple soda shop, styled with pastel tiles, and a vintage look that gives it an old-fashioned charm.

 Like all good soda shops, there’s a jukebox with classic tunes that guests can play.
 The restaurant feels like an old-timey soda shop meets a small beach town meets an ice cream motif.
 If you could pull a Back to the Future style move and revisit your parents’ (or grandparents, depending upon your age) first date, this is like the place it might’ve been.

 It’s the kind of place where the Father in Carousel of Progress would “meet the boys for a cold sarsaparilla.”

 I recently deviated from my go-to Beaches & Cream entree and ordered the Beaches Seafood Salad Sandwich.

 The croissant was fresh and buttery, and the avocado vinaigrette gave the seafood salad a nice flavor, but the seafood was not plentiful.
 It was fine, but far from memorable, and not something I’d order again.

 For a while, every visit to Beaches & Cream Soda Shop meant ordering their Angus Beef Burger.
 The nice toasted and buttery bun, fresh-grilled meat was fantastic.